benhall847/serpent.io/README.md

 This simple boilerplate app adds a quick modification to the minimal-react-webpack-babel-setup

 The webpack config is setup to allow es6 imports without relative paths.

-This is useful for example, for exporting & importing a globalContext / State in React.
+This is useful for example, while exporting & importing a globalContext / State in React.

 read more here : [Es6 Import Statement Without Relative Paths Using Webpack](https://moduscreate.com/blog/es6-es2015-import-no-relative-path-webpack/?fbclid=IwAR0MbuuBHh57NSOY3QLqwZ_SlO9ZbgJ9GXR_YXQnyMDozCbm0YnBmacpaOM)